Privacy

 Policy statement

-The university takes reasonable precautions to protect accounts, personal information collected by the university, and personal communications from unauthorized access or disclosure.
-Except as required by law or authorized by university policy, the university does not share personal information with any third-party.
-The university may process personal information internally and through external services providers in furtherance of its mission and university normal operations; otherwise, the university will, when reasonably practicable, seek the consent of the subject of personal information before transmitting that information to a third-party for processing.
-The university does provide information on graduates for use by the Missouri State Alumni Association and Missouri State Foundation so that graduates can receive regular information about their alma mater.
+The University takes reasonable precautions to protect accounts, personal information collected by the university, and personal communications from unauthorized access or disclosure.
+Except as required by law or authorized by policy, the University does not share personal information with any third-party.
+The University may process personal information internally and through external service providers in furtherance of its mission and normal operations; otherwise, the University will, when reasonably practicable, seek the consent of the subject of personal information before transmitting that information to a third-party for processing.
+The University does provide information on graduates for use by the Missouri State Alumni Association and Missouri State Foundation so that graduates can receive regular information about their alma mater.

 University access to electronic information

-- When the Board of Governors, president, director of internal audit and risk management or applicable vice president/chancellor (or designee if the vice president/chancellor is unavailable) has authorized a review because the university has reasonable cause to believe that an individual may be violating the law or university policy.
+- When the Board of Governors, President, General Counsel, Director of Internal Audit and Risk Management or applicable Vice President/Chancellor, or their designee has authorized a review because the University has reasonable cause to believe that an individual may be violating the law or University policy.
 Any request for a review must follow the appropriate procedures.
-University employees will not disclose information accessed during a review other than to university administrators and/or proper authorities investigating the matter.
+University employees will not disclose information accessed during a review other than to University administrators and/or proper authorities investigating the matter.

-Additionally, if the university has reason to believe a system security breach has occurred or could occur, the university retains the right to access any university system and, upon evaluation of the situation, shut down any system and/or require its modification to mitigate any perceived risk.
+If the University has reason to believe a system security breach has occurred or could occur, the University retains the right to access any University system and, upon evaluation of the situation, shut down any system and/or require its modification to mitigate any perceived risk.
+The University will notify the authorized users and appropriate State authorities as outlined in the Information Security Incident Management policy.